djagerif/comfort2mqtt/DOCS.md

 Even though this is a mostly Python implementation, it's currently only tested on an amd64 platform.
 It has been developed on 64-bit Alpine Linux, other platforms remain untested and it's not clear if it will work or not.

-:information_source: **Please note:** This add-on requires configuration to connect with Home Assistant and Comfort II Ultra alarm system.
+**Please note:** This add-on requires configuration to connect with Home Assistant and Comfort II Ultra alarm system.

 ## Home Assistant Configuration